jarossnd/jason-ross-dev-v1/blog/posts/sharepoint-online-management-shell-install-2022/index.md

 ## Method 1: MSI Installer

-Installing the SharePoint Online Managemnent Shell using the MSI intaller will give you an entry in add/remove programs where you can easily uninstall later.
+Installing the SharePoint Online Management Shell using the MSI installer will give you an entry in add/remove programs where you can easily uninstall later.
 It also creates shortcuts in the Start Menu that you can click on to open the SharePoint Online Management Shell.
 This option works best for those that may not be as familiar with PowerShell.
 If you already have the SharePoint Online Management Shell installed, you will need to remove it prior to installing the latest version.

 1. Browse to https://www.microsoft.com/en-us/download/details.aspx?id=35588
 2. Select your language and click Download